• Skip to primary navigation

 A breath that passeth and returneth not.

 (2 of 2) Conclusions • There’s an old saying: “Personnel is policy.”
-With regard to the forthcoming WUERL LECTIONARY, who is in charge of this project?
-What specific criteria are they using to change the LECTIONARY?
+With regard to the WUERL LECTIONARY, who is in charge of this project?
+What specific criteria have they adopted?
 More importantly, the ‘profits’ they have been collecting by selling the sacred texts were procured fraudulently.
 What is their specific plan to return all the money?

 To be continued.